Updated: Cecil County closings and cancellations

 “This situation continues to evolve and will escalate rapidly and dramatically,” Hogan said.
 “These are unprecedented actions in an extraordinary situation, but they could be the difference in saving lives and keeping people safe.”

-Hogan reiterated the earlier order banning large gatherings of 250 people or more adding that failure to do so is a criminal offense.
+Hogan changed his earlier order banning large gatherings of 250 people or more, changing that to first 50, then down to 10 people, adding that failure to do so is a criminal offense.